ghstahl/PingoConsole/README.md

 7. Add->Project
   Select Pingo.Commandline.PluginTemplate
   A wizard prompt asks for what your command name should be.
-I used Json2Xml Xml2Json for mine.
+I used Json2Xml and Xml2Json for mine.
 Enter "Sweet" for yours.

 8. Build and add as a solution reference to your previously created console app.